Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 Chronic physical symptoms – like pain, fatigue, itching, dizziness, or nausea – have a depleting effect.
 Over time, these chronic problems begin to chip away at what feels possible in life.

 I know what it’s like to live with chronic pain and symptoms from my own personal experience.
-So — setting aside my therapist hat for a moment here and wearing only my human hat — human to human, I have wonderful news to share with you:
+So—setting aside my therapist hat for a moment here, wearing only my human hat—human to human, I’m really excited to share this news with you:

-Somehow, information about PRT made its way back to me again.
-This time, as I read, the more hopeful I became.
-I decided to delve deeper.
-A part of me was saying, “Hey, if this is actually real, this is really, really important.”
-I know how many people suffer unbearably every single day, and I also know intimately what it’s like to feel hopelessly at war with your body.
+At some point though, information about PRT made its way back to me again.
+This time, as I read, the more hopeful I became, and I decided to delve deeper.
+A part of me was saying, “Well, if this actually works, it’s really, really important.”
+I know how many people suffer every single day, and I also know intimately what it’s like to feel hopelessly at war with your body.

-Because PRT protocol made it sound so simple, I had my doubts.
-But I came to see that PRT has actually accurately distilled the essential ingredients that helped me in my own journey as I engaged, over many years, in practices of meditation, yoga, exercise, physical therapy, and psychotherapy to address my struggle with chronic symptoms.
+I saw that PRT had concisely distilled the essential ingredients that helped me in my own journey as I engaged, over many years, in practices of meditation, yoga, exercise, physical therapy, and psychotherapy to address my struggle with chronic symptoms.

 Here’s what I learned: